VaibhavSys/ball/README.md

 5. Install the dependencies and setup the secrets or your **.env** file.
 6. Run

+**NOTE: Replace the url of the github repository in bot.py with yours**
 # Legal
 This bot is licenced under the GNU AGPL V3 unless otherwise noted.\
 Jotd provided by [jokes.one](https://jokes.one)\